-Porphyria is rather complicated; there are actually 7 types, depending on which enzyme step fails in the production of heme.
+Porphyria is rather complicated; there are actually 7 types (I recently read an article that said there are 8), depending on which enzyme step fails in the production of heme.
 So, what is heme?
 Heme is a substance the body produces to make hemoglobin & other substances in the body; it is primarily produced in bone marrow and liver.
 Apparently, the 7 types of porphyrias can be categorized as acute or cutaneous.

 Below is a list of the types of porphyrias in order of the heme production steps.

 - First step is free of an associated prophyria.
 I wonder what happens if this step fails.

 - Plumboporphyria (ALAD) – this is an acute porphyria

 - Acute Intermittent Porphyria (AIP) – this step occurs in the liver.
 The name acute is very misleading in that it is a chronic condition; I guess the acute label refers to the severe attacks that can occur.
 I’ve heard this is the most common of the acute porphyrias…if any porphyria can be called common.

 - congenital erythropoietic porphyria – this is cutaneous type of porphyria.

 - porphyria cutanea tarda / hepatoerythropoietic porphyria – this is a cutaneous type of porphyria.